kitzeller/barbara/diary.md

     - Look at p5.js
 - Better Triangle support (for the quilters!)
 - Kaleidoscope?
+- Debug @flip and @diag?
+I think @flip is okay, but @diag has an issue
 - ~~Add default values for rect/circle when the expected number of arguments isn't given?~~
 - DAT.gui slider type thing in the input
 - Map svg onto 3d babylon for quilt